Justiceleeg/cerebro/docs/dashboard-tasks.md

 **Note**: This document covers the FRONTEND/DASHBOARD only.
 See `ai-mock-simulator-tasks.md` for backend tasks and `ARCHITECTURE-2.md` for system integration details.

+**Development Approach**: Vertical slices - each slice is a fully testable, end-to-end feature that can be tested immediately after completion.

 ---

 ## Phase 1: Foundation & Setup (Days 1-2)